-Thomas Edison wasn’t satisfied just inventing a practical light bulb.
+Thomas wasn’t satisfied just inventing a practical light bulb.
 He wanted to light up everyone’s home, business, and factory.
 He started the Edison Illuminating Company.
-His first power station went into operation in Manhattan.
+Thomas’s first power station went into operation in Manhattan.
 It lit up a one-mile square area.
 It was only a matter of time until electric light lit up the world.

 His other inventions include a motion picture camera, and a Kinetoscope to project the images on, and the first alkaline battery for electric cars.
 It was the forerunner of the alkaline batteries we use today.